 - Activity Overview

-Planning Time 7 to 10 days + Group Size any Staff # 2 to 5 people Event date 3rd Thursday of April
+Planning Time 10 to 14 days + Group Size any Staff # 2 to 5 people Event date 3rd Thursday of April or

 - Planning Timeframe

 - Cooperating Organizations

 This is a great event a group can use to help dispel some of the misconceptions around atheists and to appear open and inviting on your campus.
 A tabling event would require a minimum of two people with a commitment for a few hours.
 The people who volunteer to staff the table should be able to articulate their viewpoints clearly and precisely.
 It helps to have volunteers from a diverse background - those who were raise atheists, those who deconverted, or others who may not call themselves "atheists".
 Ask an Atheist Tabling is relatively inexpensive and the SSA can help your group with tabling resources if enough time is given to plan ahead.
 A planning period of at least two weeks is suggested.
 If your group is unable to have an actual table, having your group members walk around with Ask an Atheist stickers on is still a great way to participate in the event.

 Be sure to also check out our Ask an Atheist group training resource to help get your group on the same page and working together, with a unified message.